Implementation of Metformin theraPy to Ease DEcline of kidney function in PKD (IMPEDE-PKD)

 Target Recruitment: 1,164 participants from Australia, New Zealand, UK, Europe, USA and Asia

 Autosomal dominant polycystic kidney disease (ADPKD) is the 4th most common reason for commencement of dialysis in Australia.
 There is an urgent need for treatments to slow the loss of kidney function and prevent complications in affected patients and families.
 Repurposing of existing medications is one proposed method to potentially expedite meeting this need in clinical practice.

-IMPEDE-PKD is a prospective, multicentre double-blind, randomised controlled trial of metformin versus placebo in adult ADPKD patients to determine the effect of metformin therapy on renal function decline and cyst growth.
+IMPEDE-PKD is a prospective, multicentre double-blind, randomised controlled trial of metformin versus placebo in adult ADPKD patients to determine the effect of metformin therapy on kidney function decline and cyst growth.
 The aim and objective of this study is to undertake a randomised clinical trial of metformin amongst patients with ADPKD to investigate its potential to slow kidney function decline.
 Pre-clinical studies suggest that there are ADPKD disease pathways that can be advantageously modified by administration of metformin.
 The common use of this medication, including in non-diabetic conditions such as polycystic ovarian syndrome, its relative inexpensive nature as well as its defined side effect and dosing profiles in kidney disease lend it to the conduct of a clinical trial to address this aim.